Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 228,590 people, 88,476 houses or apartments, and a median cost of homes of $165,793, Baton Rouge real estate is some of the most expensive in Louisiana, although Baton Rouge home values aren't among America's most expensive.
+With a population of 227,715, 88,476 total housing units (homes and apartments), and a median house value of $168,287, Baton Rouge real estate is some of the most expensive in Louisiana, although Baton Rouge home values aren't among America's most expensive.

 Single-family detached homes are the single most common housing type in Baton Rouge, accounting for 58.08% of the city's housing units.
 Other types of housing that are prevalent in Baton Rouge include large apartment complexes or high rise apartments ( 28.66%), duplexes, homes converted to apartments or other small apartment buildings ( 9.79%), and a few row houses and other attached homes ( 2.46%).